 Because muscles need stimulation to grow, aim to consume a minimum of 1.2 - 2g of protein per kilogram of body mass so your protein needs are met.
 Include plenty of fresh protein-rich foods like lentils, beans (for example black beans, lima beans, kidney beans), tempeh, tofu, edamame, soy products, seeds, whole grains, and nuts.

 “It can be tricky to reduce heavy animal proteins and find clean organic protein but without enough protein your blood sugar levels drop and you are more likely to make bad food choices,” says Dr Simone Laubscher, PhD.
-“So try and include a clean organic vegan source of protein daily like WelleCo NOURISHING PLANT PROTEIN to fast track everyday.”
+“So try and include a clean organic vegan source of protein daily like The Nourishing Protein to fast track everyday.”

 Don’t forget to consistently engage your muscles in resistance-based strength training too.
 It’s an effective way to stress your muscles fibres and create micro-tears in order for them to grow and encourage a fit, lean, sustainable, and clean-functioning body.